-Target: ADAL
+Target: [Target Common Name]

-Synonyms: ADAL, adenosine deaminase-like, Adenosine

-deaminase-like
+Synonyms: [Synonyms]

-Specificity: This kit is for the detection of Human ADAL.
-No
+Specificity: This kit is for the detection of [Target Species] [Target Common Name].
+[Add cross-reactivity data]

-significant cross-reactivity or interference between ADAL and analogs was observed.
-This claim is limited by existing techniques therefore cross-reactivity may exist with untested analogs.

-Sample Types: This kit is intended for use with samples such as recombinant protein).

-Plasma and Serum.
-It has been empirically tested using the standard supplied with the kit (typically a
+Sample Types: This kit is intended for use with samples such as [Target Species] [add samples types].
+It has been empirically tested using the standard supplied with the kit (typically recombinant protein) and [add specific testing].

-Detection: Colorimetric - 450nm (TMB)
+Detection: Colorimetric - 450nm

-Detection Range: 0.312-20 ng/ml
+Detection Range: [add detection range]

-Sensitivity: Typically less than 0.312 ng/ml

-Performance: Intra-Assay CV (<10%); Inter-Assay CV (<12%)
+Sensitivity: [add sensitivity]

+Performance: IntraAssayCV; InterAssayCV [add values]

 Limitations: This kit is for Research Use Only and is not intended for diagnostic use.
 This kit is not approved for use in humans or for clinical diagnosis.

-ASSAY PRINCIPLE
+Assay Principle

-This assay is based on the competition ELISA principle.
+This assay is based on the sandwich ELISA principle.
 Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells as well as a fixed quantity of biotin-conjugated target antigen.
-The antigens in the standards or samples compete with the biotin-conjugated antigen to bind to the capture antibody.
-Unbound antigen is washed away.
+Standards or samples are added to the wells and the target antigen binds to the capture antibody.
+Unbound Standard or sample is washed away.
+A biotin-conjugated detection antibody is then added which binds to the captured antigen.
+Unbound detection antibody is washed away.
 An Avidin-Horseradish Peroxidase (HRP) conjugate is then added which binds to the biotin.
-Unbound HRP-conjugate is washed away.
+Unbound Avidin-HRP conjugate is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
 A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
-The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
-In contrast to typical Sandwich ELISA assays, in competition assay the greater the amount of antigen in the sample, the lower the color development and optical density reading.
+An OD standard curve is generated using known antigen concentrations; the OD of an unknown sample can then be compared to the standard curve in order to determine its antigen concentration.